JeroenZegers/Nabu-MSSS/README.md

 This should be one of non_distributed, single_machine or multi_machine.
 You can find more information about this [here](nabu/computing/README.md)

+**Warning: Currently only 'nondistributed' is allowed for computing**

 ### Testing

 **Warning: testing is not yet adapated for multi task training**